Joeychez23/Weather-Dashboard/README.md

 ## Output

-Images of the site are shown below but the site contains working links, transitions, proper sizing, along with meeting all the requirement needed for completion of the project.
+Images of the site are shown below display the functionality of the site.

 Pictures of the site will be provided bellow: